ebi-ait/ingest-archiver/README.md

 `"submission_url": "https://submission-dev.ebi.ac.uk/api/submissions/b729f228-d587-440c-ae5b-d0c1f34b8766"`

 On success you will get the message `SUCCESSFULLY SUBMITTED`.
+You're done!

 ## Running the data uploader outside of singularity.
 For test purposes you can run the data uploader outside of singularity with the command